DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 - OSC KEY SYNC toggle button.
 - LFO WAVEFORM selector button.
 - PITCH EG LEVELs (L1, L2, L3, L4) potentiometers.
-- OUTPUT LEVEL potentiometer (master volume).

 ---

 ### MODULATION MATRIX: FAST TARGET ASSIGNMENT<a name="fastassign"></a>

-:warning: **The following procedure is applicable to _DeXtral_ module only!**
+:warning: **The fast target assignment procedure is applicable to _DeXtral_ module only!**

 To do a quick assign of DX7 parameter as "target" into a new modulation slot:

 - Place the mouse cursor over the DX7 parameter (related potentiometer) you'll want to assign as new modulation target.
-- Press & hold the mod. key: a **fast blinking purple square** surrounding the potentiometer confirms the selected DX7 parameter.
+- Press & hold the **Tab** key: a **fast blinking purple square** surrounding the potentiometer confirms the selected DX7 parameter.
 - Touch the potentiometer (left-mouse button click) to create new modulation, by using the selected DX7 parameter as modulation target.

 By doing this action, the module's firmware creates a new modulation "slot" (operation is ignored if the limit of existing modulations - 28 - was previously reached), then the **Modulation Matrix** screen is automatically invoked.
 New modulation is always located at the bottom of the display (the lastest who have a red cross touchable icon).
-The selected DX7 parameter is defined as modulation target (instead of empty), modulation action is set to **ABSOLUTE**, amount is set to 100% (but the fader is grayed while the modulation source is not set).
-Then you'll must define the modulation source, then the amount via the fader, and adjust the action of the modulation (by default, **ABSOLUTE**, but can be **RELATIVE**, or temporary... **DISABLED**).
+The selected DX7 parameter is defined as modulation target (instead of empty), modulation behavior is set to **ABSOLUTE** by default, amount is set to 100% (but the fader stays grayed while the modulation source is not set).
+Then, you'll must define the modulation source, then the amount via the fader, and adjust the behavior of the modulation, if required (choices are **ABSOLUTE**, **RELATIVE**, or **DISABLED**).

-In the event that the mouse cursor leaves the potentiometer, the mod. key is automatically disarmed: by this way, you'll must release the mod. key, then press it again over relevant DX7 potentiometer.
+In case of the mouse cursor "leaves" the potentiometer area, the Tab key action is automatically disarmed (no more fast blinking purple square): by this way, you'll must release the Tab key, then press it again over relevant DX7 potentiometer.

-The **fast blinking purple square** doesn't appear if the hovered DX7 potentiometer can't be modulated (can't be modulation target), when you press the mod. key over it.
+The **fast blinking purple square** doesn't appear if the hovered DX7 potentiometer can't be modulated (can't be modulation target), when you press the Tab key over it.

-:warning: Please remember all button-based DX7 parameters, any envelopes **LEVEL**, **OP BREAKPOINT**, **OP L. CURVE** and **OP R. CURVE** potentiometers (for any operator), and the **OUTPUT LEVEL** (master) potentiometer, cannot become a modulation target!
+:warning: Please remember all button-based DX7 parameters (**MONOPHONIC** toggle, **OP SWITCH** toggles, **OP MODE** toggles, **LFO KEY SYNC** toggle, **OSC KEY SYNC** toggle, **LFO WAVEFORM** toggle, any envelope **LEVEL**s, **OP BREAKPOINT**, **OP L. CURVE**, and **OP R. CURVE** potentiometers (for any operator), and **PITCH LEVEL**s cannot become a modulation target!